 Sequence Number: 32 bits

 The sequence number of the first data octet in this segment (except when SYN is present).
+If SYN is present the sequence number is the initial sequence number (ISN) and the first data octet is ISN+1.

 Acknowledgment Number: 32 bits

 If the ACK control bit is set this field contains the value of the next sequence number the sender of the segment is expecting to receive.
 Once a connection is established this is always sent.

 Data Offset: 4 bits

 The number of 32 bit words in the TCP Header.
 This indicates where the data begins.
-The TCP header including options is an integral number of 32 bits long.
+The TCP header (even one including options) is an integral number of 32 bits long.

 Reserved: 6 bits

 Reserved for future use.
 Must be zero.

-Control Bits: 8 bits (from left to right):
+Control Bits: 6 bits (from left to right):

 URG: Urgent Pointer field significant ACK: Acknowledgment field significant

-EOL: End of Letter
+PSH: Push Function

 RST: Reset the connection

 SYN: Synchronize sequence numbers FIN: No more data from sender

 Window: 16 bits

 The number of data octets beginning with the one indicated in the acknowledgment field which the sender of this segment is willing to accept.

-Checksum: 16 bits The checksum field is the 16 bit one's complement of the one's complement sum of all 16 bit words in the header and text.
+Checksum: 16 bits

+The checksum field is the 16 bit one's complement of the one's complement sum of all 16 bit words in the header and text.
 If a segment contains an odd number of header and text octets to be checksummed, the last octet is padded on the right with zeros to form a 16 bit word for checksum purposes.
 The pad is not transmitted as part of the segment.
 While computing the checksum, the checksum field itself is replaced with zeros.

+The checksum also covers a 96 bit pseudo header conceptually

+[Page 16]

-The checksum also covers a 96 bit pseudo header conceptually prefixed to the TCP header.
-This pseudo header contains the Source [Page 16] Address, the Destination Address, the Protocol, and TCP length.
+prefixed to the TCP header.
+This pseudo header contains the Source Address, the Destination Address, the Protocol, and TCP length.
 This gives the TCP protection against misrouted segments.
 This information is carried in the Internet Protocol and is transferred across the TCP/Network interface in the arguments or results of calls by the TCP on the IP.

++ Source Address

+Destinati ion Address

+zero PTCL TCP Length

-The TCP Length is the TCP header plus the data length in octets (this is not an explicitly transmitted quantity, but is computed from the total length, and the header length).
-Urgent Pointer: 16 bits This field communicates the current value of the urgent pointer as a positive offset from the sequence number in this segment.
+The TCP Length is the TCP header length plus the data length in octets (this is not an explicitly transmitted quantity, but is computed), and it does not count the 12 octets of the pseudo header.

+Urgent Pointer: 16 bits

+This field communicates the current value of the urgent pointer as a positive offset from the sequence number in this segment.
 The urgent pointer points to the sequence number of the octet following the urgent data.
+This field is only be interpreted in segments with the URG control bit set.

+Options: variable

-This field should only be interpreted in segments with the URG control bit set.
-Options: variable Options may occupy space at the end of the TCP header and are a multiple of 8 bits in length.
+Options may occupy space at the end of the TCP header and are a multiple of 8 bits in length.
 All options are included in the checksum.
 An option may begin on any octet boundary.
-There are two cases for the format of an option: Case 1: A single octet of option-kind.
+There are two cases for the format of an option:

+Case 1: A single octet of option-kind.

 Case 2: An octet of option-kind, an octet of option-length, and the actual option-data octets.

 The option-length counts the two octets of option-kind and option-length as well as the option-data octets.

 Note that the list of options may be shorter than the data offset field might imply.
-The content of the header beyond the End-of-Option option should be header padding (i.e., zero).
+The content of the header beyond the End-of-Option option must be header padding (i.e., zero).

 A TCP must implement all options.

 Currently defined options include (kind indicated in octal):

 Kind Length Meaning

-0 - End of option list.
+0 End of option list.

-1 No-Operation.
+1 - No-Operation.

-100 - Reserved.

-105 4 Buffer Size.
+2 4 Maximum Segment Size.